CassiaNetworks/TI-SensorTag-CC2650-Python-Local-App-Notifications/README.md

-# TI SensorTag CC2650STK Container Script Example (Python 3) - Scan, Pair, Connect, Write, and Notify
+# TI SensorTag CC2650STK Container Script Example (Python 3) - Scan, Connect, Write, and Notify

 This Python application is for the Cassia Gateway Container v2.0.1 and above.